Best Things To Do in Lisbon

 This viewpoint is beautiful and very frequented by artists and painters.

-Casa dos Bicos is named after its facade that is covered with peaks or bicos.
-It is not the only facade of its kind that we see in the Iberian Peninsula; we have also seen it in other cities in Spain.
+Casa dos Bicos is named after its facade, covered with peaks or bicos.
+It is not the only facade we see in the Iberian Peninsula; we have also seen it in other cities in Spain.

 House of Bicos is a former palace of the XVI century and is currently the headquarters of the José Saramago Foundation.